jclark/microxml-java/docs/recovery.md

 + START_TAG_ATTRIBUTE - emit a StartTagOpen token followed by an AttributeName token and change to StartAttributeValue mode
 + END_TAG - emit an EndTag token

+#### Init

+This recognizes all the tokens in Main mode plus BOM and S.

+BOM and S are handled by changing to Prolog mode.

+Other tokens are handled as in Main mode, except that if the current mode is still Init mode after handling the token, the current mode is changed to Main mode.

+### Prolog

+This is the same as Init mode except that BOM is not recognized.

 #### Comment

 + DATA_CHAR - do nothing
 + COMMENT_CLOSE - change to Main mode

+#### Tag

++ ATTRIBUTE_NAME_EQUALS - emit a AttributeName token and change to StartAttributeValue mode
++ DATA_CHAR - emit a StartTagClose and a DataChar token and change to Main mode

 #### StartAttributeValue